 Russia drives on the right.
 As a result, the cars are built so that the driver sits on the left-hand side of the car.
 If so, what are all of these right-hand side cars, especially in Siberia??
 This was a major confuse for me but , once more, a local helped us to untangle our mind!
 Many people buy cheaper second hand cars from Japan and… guess what?
 Japan drives on the left!
 That was easy!

 Being the largest country in the entire world , Russia has a landmass of 17.098.242 km² !
 Just to make the comparison easier, Europe itself is «only» 10.180.000 km² !
 No surprise that the longest railway in the world is here, the famous trans-Siberian/Mongolian!
 Throughout the month we spent in Russia, we covered massive distances by plane, train, vans and busses!
 Just to mention that a 6-hour flight from Moscow took us only up to the Lake Baikal… this is roughly in the mid of Siberia only!!

-That was my small list with the things I got impressed (negatively, positively or just impressed!) during my first trip in Russia / Siberia!
-I would definitely come back , but next time it will be in the summertime!
+That was my small list with the things I got impressed (negatively, positively or just neutral!) during my first trip in Russia / Siberia!
+Few months after I came back, I found out about Russian cities that didn’t even exist on the map until 1993 but I have yet to visit them!
+I would definitely come back in this huge country, but next time it will be in the summertime!
 Do you have any weird things from your tours in Russia to share?
 Please add them in the comments!